 This also is valuable when stopping for lights, avoiding that funny sight for onlookers to see the domino effect of cyclists crashing into each other, but not so much enjoyment for the cyclists behind.
 Shouting a clear “Stopping!” makes awareness immediate.

-If pulling at the front, and going through lights, take a confirmation from the group, “Everyone on?”
+Here are some top tips for how to cycle in a group, at the front.
+If you are pulling at the front, and going through lights, take a confirmation from the group, “Everyone on?”
 Then slow down accordingly if some have had to stop for them to catch up.
 This also works the same if someone has had a mechanical or is just pooping out a bit.
 If behind, let the leader at the front know, “Rider off” or “Mechanicals”.

 To get to the front, always pass on your outside (say, “Passing” if necessary), then cycle with the head rider to get to their pace, then pull ahead of them in order they can now move back.